typhdotcom/diaspora/README.md

 Φ(h1) - Φ(h2) = ∮ σ around (h1.walk ++ h2.walk.reverse)
 ```

 This is the holonomy of σ around the closed loop formed by following h1 forward and h2 backward.
 In the cover, every history has a unique potential.
 When we project down to the physical graph, histories that took different paths to reach v may disagree about what the potential "should be" there.
-That disagreement is precisely the winding number around the cycle they span — which is precisely the harmonic content that cannot be relaxed away.
+That disagreement is the winding number around the cycle they span — the harmonic content that cannot be relaxed away.

 Interpretation: the universal cover is a kind of **God's-eye view** - reality unrolled into a tree, with no loops and no paradox.
 Distinct histories never collide upstairs, so every constraint field lifts to an exact form.
 When you project back down, different histories can land on the same vertex; their "memory mismatch" is what shows up as energy.
 Diaspora treats ZFC-style foundations as something like a universal cover: a classical tree of sets that we mistake for the messy, cyclic, finite web of relations underneath.